Menu Content

 What about confidentiality?

-Every aspect of your counseling is treated as confidential.
-Information cannot be disclosed to a faculty member, dean, family member or friend without your written permission.
+Clinical information is kept confidential and is legally privileged.
+Information cannot be disclosed to any other party without your written permission.
 There are several exceptions to this rule in New York State, however.
-If a counselor judges that you present an imminent threat of harm to yourself or someone else, s/he must disclose this to the appropriate authorities.
-If counselors become aware of child abuse, they are legally required to file a report.
-Counselors also must release confidential information when ordered to do so by a court of law.
+If a clinician believes that you present an imminent threat of harm to yourself or others, we must disclose this to the appropriate parties, which may include emergency services, your emergency contact, or, if the concern would directly affect the University, the Dean of Student Affairs or the Director of Student Health.
+If counselors become aware of child or elder abuse, they are legally required to file a report.
+Clinicians also must release confidential information when ordered to do so by a court of law.

-Because Student Counseling is a health care service, information may be shared between Student Health and Student Counseling when medically necessary.
-Student Health is bound to the same rules of confidentiality as Student Counseling and never shares student medical information with academic personnel without the student's written permission.
+Because SCS is a health care service, information may be shared between Student Health and Student Counseling when medically necessary.
+Student Health is bound to the same rules of confidentiality as Student Counseling and never shares information with others without the student's written permission.

 Are records kept in Student Counseling?

-What if I am not happy with my counselor?
+What if I am not happy with my clinician?

 Are there any fees for services?

-A large volume of controlled outcome studies suggests that short-term counseling and psychotherapy are effective in reducing problems such as anxiety, depression, and interpersonal conflicts.
-Counseling can also be effective in teaching skills for better academic and social functioning.
-In addition, psychopharmacological interventions have been found to successfully treat a range of more significant emotional disorders.
-By providing support at times of need and helping students through the expectable stresses of a health sciences education, counseling can be a useful part of a student's experience.
+A large volume of controlled outcome studies suggests that psychotherapy is effective in addressing problems such as anxiety, depression, and interpersonal conflicts.
+In addition, psychopharmacological interventions have been found to successfully treat a range of mental health disorders.

-If you have tried unsuccessfully to address a problem on your own and if the problem is interfering with your academic performance or emotional wellbeing, you might want to consider counseling.
-Seeking help promptly may minimize adverse effects of current difficulties on your academic, professional, social, and physical functioning.
+If you have tried unsuccessfully to address a problem on your own and if the problem is interfering with your emotional well-being or quality of life, that’s a good time to consider seeking more help.